-March 20, 2024

-Representative Jim Jordan Chairman House Committee on the Judiciary 2138 Rayburn House Office Building Washington, DC 20515 Representative Jerrold Nadler Ranking Member House Committee on the Judiciary 2138 Rayburn House Office Building Washington, DC 20515
+Representative Roger Williams Chairman House Committee on Small Business Washington, DC 20515

+Representative Nydia Velázquez Ranking Member House Committee on Small Business Washington, DC 20515

+April 28, 2025

-Dear Chairman Jordan and Ranking Member Nadler:
+Dear Chairman Williams and Ranking Member Velázquez:

-The Coalition for Sensible Safeguards (CSS), an alliance of over 180 labor, scientific, research, good government, faith, community, health, environmental, and public interest groups, is writing regarding the House Judiciary Committee's markup of the Prove It Act of 2024, H.R.
-7198.
+The Coalition for Sensible Safeguards (CSS), an alliance of over 200 labor, scientific, research, good government, faith, community, health, environmental, and public interest groups, is writing regarding consideration of the Prove It Act of 2025, H.R.
+1163, which CSS strongly opposes.

-The Prove It Act would expand the authority of the Small Business Administration's Office of Advocacy instead of addressing fundamental flaws of the Regulatory Flexibility Act.
-Further, this bill will slow down the regulatory process and empower an office that has been neither appropriately focused on small business concerns nor adequately transparent in how it carries out its actions.
+The Prove It Act would expand the authority of the Small Business Administration's Office of Advocacy while failing to address fundamental flaws of the Regulatory Flexibility Act.
+This bill would slow down the regulatory process and empower an office that has been neither appropriately focused on small business concerns nor adequately transparent in how it conducts its actions.

 The ostensible purpose of the Regulatory Flexibility Act is to ensure that small businesses continue to play a role in the U.S. economy.
-In practice, though, the implementation of the Regulatory Flexibility Act has failed to achieve this basic purpose, as it has instead been wielded as a blunt weapon to weaken regulatory requirements for firms of all sizes.
+In practice, though, the implementation of the Regulatory Flexibility Act has failed to achieve this basic purpose, as it has instead been wielded as a blunt weapon to weaken regulatory requirements for firms of all sizes, often at the behest of large corporations and the trade associations they dominate.

 The result is that protections of public health, safety, and the environment have been sacrificed without substantially improving the competitive position of small businesses in their respective industrial sectors relative to that of larger firms.
 These flaws are most apparent in the Regulatory Flexibility Act's burdensome analytical requirements, which are designed to weaken regulatory safeguards rather than promote small business competitiveness.
 H.R.
-7198 does not fix this basic problem, however.
+1163 does not fix this basic problem, however.
 Instead, it would expand those analytical requirements and make them more onerous.

 The Prove It Act would enhance the authority of the Small Business Administration's Office of Advocacy in harmful ways.
 H.R.
-7198, in Section 2(a)(3), would allow for endless petitions from "Any small entity, group of small entities, or organization representing the interests of small entities" that challenge a rulemaking agency's certification that its rule would not have a significant economic impact on a substantial number of small entities.
-In many cases, these petitions would trigger burdensome hearings conducted by the Chief Counsel for the Office of Advocacy, after which the Chief Counsel could then force the rulemaking agency to retract the certification and instead perform the full suite of burdensome analyses mandated by the

-Regulatory Flexibility Act.
+1163, in Section 2(a)(3), would allow for endless petitions from "Any small entity, group of small entities, or organization representing the interests of small entities" that challenge a rulemaking agency's certification that its rule would not have a significant economic impact on a substantial number of small entities.
+In many cases, these petitions would trigger burdensome hearings conducted by the Chief Counsel for the Office of Advocacy, after which the Chief Counsel could then force the rulemaking agency to retract the certification and instead perform the full suite of burdensome analyses mandated by the Regulatory Flexibility Act.

 The bill also provides for expanded judicial review opportunities against agency certifications, which would further tie up rulemakings in wasteful and time-consuming litigation.
+The bill would further empower the federal judiciary to block regulations by making agency compliance with its new analytical and procedural requirements judicially reviewable.
+This would provide judges with an additional new tool for blocking needed public protections.